simpleinjector/Documentation/source/advanced.rst

     **Tip**: If you don't want Simple Injector to resolve variant registrations remove the *in* and *out* keywords from the interface definition.
 I.e. the *in* and *out* keywords are the trigger for Simple Injector to apply variance.

 .. container:: Note

+    **Tip**: Don't mark generic type arguments with *in* and *out* keywords by default, even if Resharper tells you to.
+Most of the generic abstractions you define will always have exactly one non-generic implementation but marking the interface with *in* and *out* keywords communicates that covariance and contravariance is expected and there could therefore be multiple applicable implementations.
+This will confuse the reader of your code.
+Only apply these keywords if variance is actually required.
+You should typically not use variance when defining *ICommandHandler<TCommand>* or *IQueryHandler<TQuery, TResult>*, but it might make sense for *IEventHandler<in TEvent>* and *IValidator<in T>*.

+.. container:: Note

     **Note**: Simple Injector only resolves variant implementations for collections that are registered using the *RegisterAll* overloads.
-In the screnario you are resolving a single instance using *GetInstance<T>* then Simple Injector will not return an assignable type, even if the exact type is not registered.
+In the screnario you are resolving a single instance using *GetInstance<T>* then Simple Injector will not return an assignable type, even if the exact type is not registered, because this could easily lead to ambiguity; Simple Injector will not know which implementation to select.

 .. _Plugins: